wp-plugins/amazon-link/readme.txt

 It is recommended that the Affiliate IDs in the default channel as set up, as some sections of the site (e.g. shortcodes inserted in sidebar widgets) do not have an 'author'.

+If some of the IDs are not supplied in a User's profile, or in a particular Channel, then the ones in the default channel will be used instead.

 = How do I insert product links into my posts? =